Loading product details...

 The Reality Check: This is identical to the camera hardware found in the Galaxy S22.
 In a world where competitors are moving to 1-inch sensors and periscope zooms on even their base models, Samsung's reliance on "software optimization" to carry four-year-old sensors is becoming a tough pill to swallow.

 The "Problem": For a phone that will likely cost over $1,200, these feel like incremental tweaks rather than a flagship revolution.
+However, videographers will appreciate the jump to **8K video recording at 60fps** and a new "AI Director" mode that suggests the best angles in real-time.

 Feature | Galaxy S22 (2022) | Galaxy S25 (2025) | Galaxy S26 (2026) |